 Annabel Hauk was born in 1999 in Frankfurt, Germany and started playing the cello when she was 5 years old.
 She recently graduated at New England Conservatory in Boston, where she studied with Prof. Laurence Lesser and is now continuing her studies with a Master’s Degree at Mozarteum Salzburg with Prof. Giovanni Gnocchi.
 From 2012 to 2017 Annabel was a student of Prof. Istvan Vardai at the Feuermann Conservatory/ Kronberg Academy.
-Afterwards she studied in Boston with Prof. Laurence Lesser at the New England Conservatory (NEC) in Boston where she graduated in 2021.

 Concerts and competitions in the USA

-Since living in the United States, Annabel gave recitals at venues like the Neue Galerie in NYC and Jordan Hall in Boston and won a Silver Medal at the 4.
+When Annabel lived in the United States she gave recitals at venues like the Neue Galerie in NYC and Jordan Hall in Boston and won a Silver Medal at the 4.
 International Manhattan Music Competition.
-Moreover, she is a member of the Tempest String Quartet, which won the honors competition at NEC only two months after establishment.
+Moreover, she was a member of the Tempest String Quartet, which won the honors competition at NEC only two months after establishment.
 The first prize at the international Enkor competition followed as well as an invitation to the renowned Perlman Music Program on Shelter Island, NY.
 There, Annabel got to work with Donald Weilerstein, Roger Tapping and Merry Peckham and played together with Itzhak Perlman.
 In 2019, she was part of the Beethoven String Quartet Seminar at NEC, led by the Borromeo String Quartet.

 Festivals and masterclasses